alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 and perform the following steps:

 .. image:: /_static/delete_association.png

+#.
+Click the checkbox to delete the building association
+#.
+Click save

 Do not use the red Delete button in the lower left corner of the screen as that will delete the entire sensor, not just the association between